-Also plan to have at least a 17" monitor with about 1024 x 768 pixel setting.
+Also plan to have at least a 17" monitor with about 1024 x 768 pixel setting at least for drawing.

 Arrange the computer so that the right hand can be on the keyboard or mouse and the left hand can reach the middle of the Panel Pro.
 Do not extend the supplied 10 foot USB cable.